 Current and recent news:

-a) The following words of praise came my way from great pianst, singer & entertainer Eric Ekstrand, on 4/24/13, regarding my attendance at the memorial celebration of life for Arlette McCoy Budwig, held at Colombo's on 4/20: "I especially want to thank you for playing that afternoon.
+b) The following praise came my way from great pianst, singer & entertainer Eric Ekstrand, on 4/24/13, regarding my attendance at the memorial celebration of life for Arlette McCoy Budwig, at Colombo's.
+Eagle Rock on 4/20: "I especially want to thank you for playing that afternoon.
 Your harmonic conceptions and swing were very impressive.
-Your performance helped to make the afternoon very enjoyable."
+Your performance helped make the afternoon very enjoyable."

-b) The Ken Sherman Quartet's new CD is now released & I have copies!
-It's a wonderful compilation of best-loved standards including Billie's Bounce, Easy to Love, I Should Care, I'll Remember April, Long Ago & Far Away, My Romance, Wave, and many more!
+c) The Ken Sherman Quartet's new CD, "Directions," is out (mid-2012), & I have copies!
+It's a wonderful compilation of best-loved standards like Billie's Bounce, Easy to Love, I Should Care, I'll Remember April, Long Ago & Far Away, My Romance, Wave, and more!
 I'm on Adamos Studios' (Fountain Valley) fabulous baby grand, with a vocal on I Should Care.
-Leader and gifted flutist/sax player Ken Sherman is joined by (besides myself) fine bassist Frank Schatz & talented drummer Joel Minamide.
+Leader and gifted flutist/saxist Ken is joined by (besides myself) terrific bassist Frank Schatz & excellent drummer Joel Minamide.

-d) A nice video clip is on YouTube, of the Gary Hogan Trio at the Zinc Cafe' in Laguna Beach, Friday, May 20, 2011 - Gary on bass AND trumpet, Shelley Gordon on drums, and myself (sub for their regular pianist) on keyboard with key bass when Gary played trumpet (I switched back & forth)!
-We were playing the beautiful standard ballad, "Don't Blame Me."
-Here's the link - please check it out!: www.youtube.com/watch?v=yvmMHgfnGuc
+e) A nice video clip of the Gary Hogan Trio at the Zinc Cafe' in Laguna Beach, Friday, 5/20/11, is on YouTube - Gary on bass AND trumpet, Shelley Gordon on drums, and myself (sub for their regular pianist) on keyboard with key bass when Gary played trumpet (I switched back & forth)!
+We were playing the beautiful standard, "Don't Blame Me."
+Here is the link - please check it out!: www.youtube.com/watch?v=yvmMHgfnGuc

 (Article:) Andy Cowan and the Nina Beck Trio entertained the crowd at the Hip Kitty Jazz and Fondue Club in Claremont on March 20.
 Taking the stage from 7:30 p.m. to 11:30 p.m. the band played for the busy café in the downtown area.
 The diners enjoyed the soothing sounds of the jazz band over drinks and fondue, which kept the audience in good spirits.